chri3i/Tinvaak2/README.md

 ## Credits and Thanks

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
-- TheSpaniard & Chef for assisting in the development and creation of Tinvaak 2.
+- TheSpaniard, Chef & Annakins for assisting in the development and creation of Tinvaak 2.
-- Galaxy Synth (Shelb) for help in the creation, configuration and setup of Tinvaak 1.
+- Galaxy Synth for help in the creation, configuration and setup of Tinvaak 1.
 - Sovn for teaching me the CK and consistency.
 - Noggog for Mutagen.
 - Special thanks to the Synthesis patcher devs.